Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 5. Click on 'Gitpod' and click 'Add to Chrome', then 'Add Extension' Gitpod will appear in Github as a green button when a repository is opened.
 ### Deploying the Website
-The website code was created in Gitpod, then all the files were saved.
+The website code was created/ modified in Gitpod, then all the files were saved.
 At the Gitpod commmand line:-
-1. Git add (files)
+1. Git add (files created/ modified)
-2. git commit -m "additional commments on what was created or changed"
+2. git commit -m "commments on what was created or changed"
 3. git push (this command transfers code from Gitpod to the repository in Github)
 4. On the Github site, the settings menu was selected, this displayed a new screen.
 5. In the section called 'Github Pages' where it says 'Source', the main branch was selected (the default branch).